apache/cassandra-java-driver/manual/cloud/README.md

 In most circumstances, the client code for interacting with an Apollo cluster will be the same as interacting with any other Cassandra cluster.
 The exceptions being:

   * An SSL connection will be established automatically.
-Manual SSL configuration is not allowed, and setting SSLOptions will result in an exception (i.e. don't use `withSSL()` or `withSSL(SSLOptions)` on the Builder)
+Manual SSL configuration is not necessary.

   * A Cluster’s contact points attribute should not be used.
 The cloud config contains all of the necessary contact information (i.e. don't use any of the `addContactPoint()` or